Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 This is slightly Fridge Horror and decidedly Adult Fear, but... consider Littlefinger's attempts to sow a little chaos to ride on.
 It includes total economic meltdown that he carefully engineered for years to occur as painfully as possible for the maximum number of people he could manage to affect simply to generate widespread dissent through far more than simple deprivations on Westeros' GDP via war's attrition of resources and manpower.
 Thanks to actively creating credit bubbles to go pop, he's ensured the Bank of Braavos will make life miserable for others for years to come: the various Kings are not aware of it, yet — but, their sovereignty is no longer their own.
 This will impact the whole continent for possibly generations, not just long enough for him to play with.
 If you think we've seen hard times recently, it's nothing in comparison to what those who survive the coming years in Westeros will face.
 And, he's practically done it alone using people acting as people all to possibly shift the culture from one where a Warrior King is the norm to an environment where the Merchant Prince can thrive: all when the Others are coming to be a spanner in this major socio-economic experiment that would favour him.
 Sweet dreams.

 The Blood and Cheese incident in "The Princess and the Queen” is the most pure distillation of Adult Fear in the entire series.
 Blood and Cheese are two assassins sent by Daemon Targaryen to infiltrate the Red Keep to carry out the retaliation for the death of Lucerys Velaryon.
-Their real names are lost to history but one was a former sergeant of the City Watch and the other a rat-cacher in the Red Keep.
-Together they break into Queen Alicent’s bedroom and wait for Queen Helaena Targaryen to bring her children to kiss their grandmother goodnight.
-They kill the guard and then force Helaena to choose which of her two sons she wanted them to kill.
+Their real names are lost to history but one was a former sergeant of the City Watch and the other a rat-catcher in the Red Keep.
+Together they broke into Queen Alicent’s bedroom, tie her up and wait for Queen Helaena Targaryen to bring her children to kiss their grandmother goodnight.
+They killed the guard and then forced Helaena to choose which of her two sons she wanted them to kill.
 When Helaena eventually chose her youngest, 2 year old Maelor, they killed 6 year old Jaehaerys instead, so Maelor would live the rest of his life knowing his mother chose him to die.
-And for good measure they threatened to rape her 6 year old daughter Jaehaera if she didn’t make up her mind fast enough.
-It’s no wonder the Helaena falls into a crippling depression and never recovers.
+And for good measure, they threatened to rape her 6 year old daughter Jaehaera if she didn't make up her mind fast enough.
+It’s no wonder that Helaena falls into a crippling depression and never recovers.